MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 ms.reviewer: krbjoran
 ---

-# Try Dynamics 365 Remote Assist for Free for HoloLens and Mobile
+# Dynamics 365 Remote Assist Free Trials for HoloLens and Mobile

 You can now try Microsoft Dynamics 365 Remote Assist for free on your HoloLens 1, HoloLens 2 or mobile devices, including tablets.
 There are three free trials that you can try: The license-free 90-day trial is for **individuals** that want to quickly use the app.
 The 30-day trial is for **organizations** that want to provide licenses for up to 25 users.
 The 30-day Dynamics 365 Remote Assist Attach license is only for **Dynamics 365 Field Service customers** to integrate with our app.
 Starting your free trial is nearly effortless!